Friday, January 31, 2020

 existence so arrogant, so unaware, so full of refusal - until Earth

-saw us incapable of getting along with themselves.
+saw us incapable of getting along with ourselves.
 Such fragile

 pricks, thought the Earth, so blistered with the memory that they